This is my focus for 2019.

 Most of the negative response was centered around family stuff I’d had never used.
 When I remembered that it was stuff that had sat in a trunk and was never used by my mom, release was easier.
 I love family legacy and tradition.
 Yet the stuff that went had neither of these characteristics.
 There is more to release and I’m happy to lighten my load!
 Hell, yes!

 The bonus of this furniture upheaval was long drives back-and-forth to IKEA.
 Each drive gave me a chance to think and contemplate, wonder and plan.
 Most importantly, I had several huge epiphanies about my writing and the books I’m in the middle of orchestrating.
-Instead of minor notes, each book joined the chorus to become a key movement in a major work which will be a series of five books I will released by April 1st — no kidding!
+Instead of minor notes, each book joined the chorus to become a key movement in a major work which will be a series of five books I will release by April 1st — no kidding!

 The tune was trust and the lyrics, truth.
 All bubbling up because I trusted myself to follow my gut, dive deep, and let go instead of pushing myself to write when the spirit wasn’t moving me.
 Now I have an incredible new space to support me as I write the notes which are flowing from my head and heart, “Fierce,” I say, “Cheryl, stay fierce!”